c0nf1den71al/wagyu-xss/README.md

 - [x] Command history
 - [x] Change callback to s not ms
 - [x] Host changes to offline when not called back for 5 mins
+- [x] Modal windows for user management
 - [ ] 'Login failed' UI response
-- [ ] Modal windows for admin user management
 - [ ] Drag to resize?
 - [ ] Risk help info button
 - [ ] Implant jitter?